 One theory about why anniversary reactions occur is based on the way traumatic experiences are represented in memory.
 According to Foa and Kozak (1), traumatic memories contain specific information about the dangerousness of an event so that people will seek safety and protect themselves from similar harm.
 The memory provides information about what the individual should be afraid of, how he or she should perceive such situations, how to feel in that situation, and what to think.

-For example, a traumatic memory of a rape might contain the information that it's important to be afraid of strange men at night, run away if approached, feel frightened, and think one is in danger and needs help.
+For example, a traumatic memory of a rape might contain the information that it's important to be afraid of strangers at night, run away if approached, feel frightened, and think one is in danger and needs help.
 The anniversary of an event can trigger a traumatic memory that produces these kinds of strong emotions as well as physiological reactions, negative thoughts about the world, and protective coping responses.

 A common type of anniversary reaction is experiencing grief and sadness around the anniversary of the death of someone significant.
 In fact, this is common enough that most major religions have commemorative ceremonies to support the intensification of grief at these times.
 At the extreme end of the spectrum, people can find themselves clinically depressed or even suicidal.
 However, for most, the episode of flattened affect and sadness is brief.